 BSBI distribution maps: based on up-to-date data from our live database.
 The maps show occurrence records at up to 2km resolution.
 Some of the data are not fully curated, so the maps will include errors; please let us know about any mistakes.

 NBN Gateway: distribution maps of all plants and animals at 10km resolution (or up to full details if you have access permission).
 The data are drawn from a number of sources, not just BSBI.

 NBDC website: the equivalent of the NBN in Ireland.
 You don’t have to apply for permission to get full details of records.

 New Atlas: a website developed in collaboration with the Biological Records Centre.
 It includes versions of the maps published in the last BSBI Atlas (based on data up to 2000).
 Data for these maps have been carefully checked.
 The maps are a good choice if you need dependable (and largely error-free) information, but are not up-to-date.

 These are created by recording which species are found within each square of the national grid.
 The first Atlas was produced by the BSBI in 1962, showing black dots for records since 1930 and open circles for older records.

 Since then there have been numerous similar maps published, most notably Scarce Plants in 1995, and the New Atlas in 2002.
 These plotted current records (‘black dots’) as those made after 1970 and 1987, respectively.
-Thus there are four traditional date classes for recording plants, as follows:
+Thus there are five traditional date classes for recording plants, as follows: